James Bond villain’s Moroccan abode is on the market for a lethal £2.8 million

 Teetering on the edge of a hill overlooking the flawless Lake Como, this medieval looking castle has been divided into apartments and the two-bed, two-bath flat for sale occupies 861 square feet of the mansion.
 Finished with a private mooring spot, we can only hope that James pops in for a tea some time.

-Photos courtesyof Zoopla (opens in new tab).
+Photos courtesyof Zoopla.

-Heather Young has been Ideal Home’s Editor since late 2020, and also edits its sister title Style At Home.
+Heather Young has been Ideal Home’s Editor since late 2020, and Editor-In-Chief since 2023.
 She is an interiors journalist and editor who’s been working for some of the UK’s leading interiors magazines for over 20 years, both in-house and as a freelancer.

 -